morrell/plaster/README.md

 Build succeeded.
 8 tasks, 0 errors, 0 warnings 00:00:01.0869138
 ```

+# Creating a module

-## Import the module
+## Import the NewModuleTemplate module
 Now you can import the `NewModuleTemplate` module that generates new modules.

 ```powershell
 Import-module .\Release\NewModuleTemplate\NewModuleTemplate.psd1